Portugal national football team: 1995–2006: The golden generation

 The next major competition, the UEFA Euro 2004, was held in Portugal.
-On the preparation, the Football Federation made a contract with Luiz Felipe Scolari to manage the team until the tournament ended.
-The Portuguese team entered the tournament being a favourite to win it.
+For preparation, the Football Federation made a contract with Luiz Felipe Scolari to manage the team until the tournament ended.
 The host nation lost the first game against Greece 1–2.
-They got their first win against Russia 2–0 and also beat Spain 1–0.
+They achieved their first win against Russia 2–0 and also beat Spain 1–0.
 They went on to play against England, in a 2–2 draw that went into penalties, with Portugal winning.
-Portugal beat the Netherlands 2–1 in the semi-final.
-They were beaten by Greece 1–0 in the final.
+Portugal beat the Netherlands 2–1 in the semi-finals, and suffered a second defeat from Greece, 1–0, in the final.

-After the tournament ended, a lot of players belonging to the Geração de Ouro (Golden Generation), abandoned their international footballing careers, with only Luís Figo remaining in the team, despite a temporary retirement.

-The silver lining for Portugal was the emergence of Cristiano Ronaldo.
-Ronaldo was selected in the UEFA Euro All Stars Team.
-While Portugal was playing in the competition, Scolari agreed in a new two-year deal with the Federation.
+After the tournament ended, many players belonging to the Geração de Ouro (Golden Generation), abandoned their international footballing careers, with only Luís Figo remaining in the team, despite a temporary retirement.
+The silver lining for Portugal was the emergence of Cristiano Ronaldo, who was selected in the UEFA Euro All-Star team.
+While Portugal were playing in the competition, Scolari agreed in a new two-year deal with the Federation.

-Portugal finished first in the qualifying round for the 2006 World Cup.

-Portugal finished first place in Group D of the World Cup, with victories over Angola (1–0), Iran (2–0) and Mexico (2–1).
+Portugal finished first in the qualifying round for the 2006 World Cup, and topped Group D in the World Cup, with victories over Angola (1–0), Iran (2–0) and Mexico (2–1).

-Portugal defeated the Netherlands 1–0 in the Round of 16 in Nuremberg in an acrimonious match marked by 16 yellow cards, with four players sent off.
-Portugal drew 0–0 after extra-time with England, but won 3–1 on penalties to reach their first World Cup semi-final since 1966.
-Portugal lost 1–0 against France in the semi-finals.
-Portugal faced Germany in the third place play-off match in a 3–1 defeat.
+Portugal defeated the Netherlands 1–0 in the Round of 16 in an infamous matched that has come to be known as the Battle of Nuremberg, marked by violent fouls and many players cautioned or sent off by referee Valentin Ivanov.
+Portugal drew 0–0 after extra time with England in the quarter-final, but won 3–1 on penalties to reach their first World Cup semi-final since 1966.
+Portugal lost the semi-final 1–0 against France, and were then defeated 3–1 by the tournament hosts, Germany, in the third-place play-off match.

-Ultimately, the team won the "Most Entertaining Team" award for their play during the World Cup.
-Once again Scolari was asked to accept a new deal with the Federation that would maintain with as the manager until the end of the next competition.